justmoon/node-bitcoin-p2p/README.md

 intended use is as a server component to give lighter clients access to the data in the block chain (in real-time.)

+# Prerequisites

+Please install a development version of the libgmp library.
+On Debian-based systems:

+    sudo aptitude install libgmp3-dev

+You also need to have MongoDB installed and running:

+    sudo aptitude install mongodb

+And of course you need to have [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.

 # Installation

 Installation via NPM: